 Day 2: Sacred Valley Tour - Ollantaytambo

-After breakfast at your hotel, your tour guide will pick you up at 7:30 a.m. and drive for 40 minutes to the Mirador Taray, where you will have the most amazing view of the Sacred Valley, the Urubamba River, the corn fields, and the Andes Mountains.
-Next, you will continue to visit the best of Pisac ruins, Pisac Market, and lunch at a small restaurant in Urubamba that features fresh local ingredients.
+After breakfast at your hotel, your tour guide will pick you up at 7:00 a.m. and drive you for 30 minutes to Alpaca farm to interact with these friendly animals and to Mirador Taray, where you will be greeted with a stunning view of the Sacred Valley, the Urubamba River, the cornfields, and the Andes Mountains.
+You will then visit the best of the Pisac Inca Site, explore the Pisac Market, and enjoy lunch at a quaint restaurant in Urubamba known for its fresh, locally sourced ingredients.

 • Duration: Full day

-• Meals: Breakfast at the hotel and a buffet lunch in Urubamba
+• Meals: Breakfast at the hotel & buffet lunch in Urubamba

 • Included tickets